Graphs

 • Every node is enqueue'd and removeMin'd once

-• Every node $v$ is repositioned in the priority queue at most $degree(v)$ times
+• Every node $v$ has its priority decreased at most $degree(v)$ times

 • The sum of all degrees is $2m$